mulaudzicalvin/multidadosti-addons/jasper_report/README.rst

 Print the Report
 ----------------

-Go in the page of model tah you select in **Model** field and in the drop-down print button.
+Go in the page of model that you select in **Model** field and in the drop-down print button.
 You can print the report created.

 Bug Tracker
 ===========